Geoportail-Luxembourg/geoportailv3/README.md

 To some extent, it is possible to simulate the services needed by the application using git@github.com:camptocamp/luxembourg_dev_db.git Clone that repository and there run: `make`.
+In order to work with a database dump, simply put the sql file there before running `make`.

 To start the composition use: `make run` and open http://localhost:8080.
-To start the dev composition use: `make dev` and open http://localhost:8080/dev/main.html.
+Alternatively, to start the dev composition use: `make dev` and open http://localhost:8080/dev/main.html.

+Until the migration is finished, the database must be fixed by doing: `make fix-db`.

 Debug c2cgeoportal